Remembering and Honoring Norman K. Gottwald

 Image: Norman Gottwald reads from the Song of Deborah during his scholar-activist encounter with Rabbi Michael Feinberg, May 2021.

 Tributes and Archives: Norman was a friend, mentor and inspiration to so many.
 If Norman touched your life, we invite you to send a tribute to email@example.com.
 We have been compiling and publishing these tributes as we receive them – see below.
 We will also use this page to gather audio-visual archives of Norman’s scholarship and teaching – scroll down below the tributes.
 If you have any to share, please send these as well!

 Remembrance Gatherings: Norman was remembered at a memorial service on August 6, 2022, organized by his beloved First Baptist Church of Berkely and hosted by the Berkeley School of Theology, as well as at two panels at the 2022 Conference of the Society for Biblical Literature.
-The conversations started at these sessions will be continued at a gathering planned for March 11, 2023, which CLBSJ is organizing in collaboration with the Wendland-Cook Program in Religion and Justice.
-Please mark your calendars and check clbsj.org/events for updates.
+The conversations started at these sessions continued on March 11, 2023 at a gathering called “Rethinking Class in Intersectional Activism and Faith-Based Community Organizing: Continuing Reflections on the Work of Norman K. Gottwald.”, organized by CLBSJ and the Wendland-Cook Program in Religion and Justice.

 - “Remembering Dr. Norman K. Gottwald” from the Graduate School of Theology

 - Walter Brueggemann writes a concise and inspired overview of Gottwald’s seminal book, Tribes of Yahweh, in which he asserts that Norman was the most important American Old Testament scholar of the last century.
 Versions of this article have been published in Church Anew on April 18, 2022 and The Christian Century on May 17, 2022.